prandell/Inhalert/README.md

 # Inhalert
-Web Information Technology (INFO30005) group project repository
+Web Information Technology (INFO30005) group project repository.
+Inhalert is a Victorian air quality alert app, providing air quality summaries and allowing users to register to receive notifications when the air quality in their area is poor.

 # How to test if visiting website
 * Visit https://inhalert.herokuapp.com/